 - Pre-heat the oven to 150°C.

 - Roughly cut the nuts into large chunks.
-(Thermomix instructions - 8 secs / sp.
-4)
+(Thermomix: 8 secs / sp.
+4)400 g unsalted nuts and seeds

 - Add the rest of the ingredients (except the fruit) and mix together really well.
-(It might be best to do this with your hands to ensure everything is really mixed in, or if you use a Thermomix - 3 secs. / REV. sp.
-4).
+It might be best to do this with your hands to ensure everything is really mixed in, (Thermomix: 3 secs. / REV. sp.
+4).100 g oats, 150 g raw buckwheat groats, 50 g virgin coconut oil, 50 g coconut flakes, 50 g chia seeds, 20 g ground flax seeds, 2 tablespoon blackstrap molasses, 1 tablespoon ground cinnamon, 2 teaspoon vanilla extract, ½ teaspoon himalayan pink salt

-- For the last 5 minutes, add the dried fruits, stir and put back in the oven (for 5 minutes).
+- For the last 5 minutes, add the dried fruits, stir and put back in the oven (for 5 minutes).100 g dried fruits

 - Leave until fully cooled and then pour into sealed containers.